berthelemy/faouetinformatique/collections/_services/websites.md

 image-source-name: NeiFo on Pixabay
 image-source-url: https://pixabay.com/photos/hand-woman-medicine-human-3286887/
 ---
-<p>Your website is your way of telling the world about you.</p>
+<p>Your website is your way of telling the world about you and your organisation.</p>

 <p>Many small companies and even larger organisations in France, rely on their Facebook page, or free directory listings.
-Unfortunately, in many cases, they're letting themselves down.</p>
+In many cases, they're letting themselves down.</p>

 <p>You'll still find many websites which do not work on a mobile phone.
 That's unfortunate, given that <a href="https://www.statista.com/topics/6421/internet-usage-in-france/" target="_blank"> 53% of web traffic in France comes from mobile devices</a>.</p>